-Dr Fong Yuke Tien, Senior Consultant and Director of Occupational Medicine,
+Dr Fong Yuke Tien, Senior Consultant from the

 1. See the big picture

 Ask your boss what are your key deliverables.
 Be clear about your job objectives and how you can add value to your department.
 Don’t get bogged down by your various tasks, but prioritise and do one task at a time.

 2. Take time out

 Have a relaxing chat with your colleague or friend, have a stretch at the photocopy machine or pop downstairs to buy a snack.
 Getting a breath of fresh air will help you to cool off your feelings of stress, anger or irritation.